Cyber-Duck/ti-fingerprint-identity-boilerplate/README.md

 Alloy.Globals.fingerprintIdentity = new FingerprintIdentity();
 ```

-`app/controllers/index.js` is a good example of what you can easily do wit `fingerprint-identity`.
+`app/controllers/index.js` is a good example of what you can easily do with `fingerprint-identity`.

 ## Resources